Invincible (Michael Jackson album): Music and lyrics

 Invincible is an R&B, pop and soul record.
-The album's full length lasts over 77 minutes and contains 16 songs – fifteen of which were written (or co-written) by Jackson.
+The album's full length lasts over 77 minutes and contains 16 songs – fourteen of which were written (or co-written) by Jackson.
 It was noted that the album shifts between aggressive songs and ballads.
 Invincible opens with "Unbreakable"; the last line in the first verse recites the lyrics, "With all that I've been through/I'm still around".
 In a 2002 interview with the magazine Vibe, Jackson commented on his inspiration for writing "Speechless", saying:

 "Privacy", a reflection on Jackson's own personal experiences, is about media invasions and tabloid inaccuracies.
 "The Lost Children" is about imperiled children.
 Jackson sings in a third person in "Whatever Happens".
 The song's lyrics, described by Rolling Stone magazine as having a "jagged intensity", narrate the story of two people involved in an unnamed threatening situation.
 Invincible features four ballads: "You Are My Life", "Butterflies", "Don't Walk Away" and "Cry".
 "Cry", similar to Jackson's "Man in the Mirror", is about healing the world together.
 The lyrics to "Butterflies" and "Break of Dawn" were viewed as "glaringly banal" and it was implied that they could have been written by anyone.
-"Threatened" was viewed as being a storyteller.
-The song was viewed as a "Thriller redux".
+"Threatened" was viewed as being both a storyteller and a "Thriller redux".
 The song "You Are My Life" is about Jackson's two children at the time, Prince and Paris.
 The song features Jackson singing, "You are the sun, you make me shine, more like the stars."